 “In Trump’s mind, that makes you a target,” Uri Dadush, a non-resident fellow at the Bruegel think tank, said of countries that have a large trade surplus with the US.

-According to Coldiretti, the Italian farmers’ association, a 25% tariff could make Italian food exports up to €2 billion more expensive for Americans shoppers, leading to an inevitable drop in exports.
-With an expected increase of €500 million, wine is set to be the most affected, followed by olive oil, pasta and cheese.
+According to farmers association Coldiretti, a 25% tariff could have made Italian food exports up to €2 billion more expensive for Americans shoppers — a figure that would come in only slightly lower if the 20% rate is implemented.
+With an expected increase of close to €500 million for US consumers, wine would be the most affected agricultural product, followed by olive oil, pasta and cheese.

-However, Meloni insists that dialogue with Washington is still possible, betting that her relationship with Trump will prove an asset.
-“Trade wars serve no one,” she said on Italian national television, pledging to address the issue directly with the US president.
+Meloni has long insisted that dialogue with Washington is still possible, betting that her relationship with Trump would prove an asset.
+“Trade wars serve no one,” she said on Italian national television last month, pledging to address the issue directly with the US president.

-But for Tocci, Meloni’s reluctance to antagonise Trump is a doomed strategy.
+But for Tocci, Meloni’s heretofore reluctance to antagonise Trump is a doomed strategy.
 “It’s an illusion to build bridges where none exist,” she argued.
-“This administration isn’t indifferent to the EU — it seeks to weaken or even dismantle it.”
+“This administration isn’t indifferent to the EU, it seeks to weaken or even dismantle it.”

-Faced with Trump’s tariff threats, Meloni’s room for maneuvering is limited — at least if Rome follows the rules.
+Faced with Trump’s sweeping tariffs, Meloni’s room for maneuver is limited — at least if Rome follows the rules.

 A last resort measure for Rome could be to promise more investment in the US, but that would have negative implications for the Italian economy, Bruegel’s Dadush explained.
 “If they do so, they invest less in Italy — and Italy needs to grow,” he said.